rsms/gitblog/docs/content.md

 		<td valign="top">One or more categories separated by comma.</td>
 		<td valign="top">
 			Category names are case-insensitive and whitespace is trimmed (not stripped).
-			If not specified, the object is not filed under any category
+			If not specified, the object is not filed under any category.
+			Sets the <code>categories</code> property (an ordered list).
 		</td>
 	</tr>
 	<tr>